Most founders wait until the team is already broken before thinking about structure.

 At that point, someone with experience designing organisations for fast-growing businesses can compress what would take six months of trial and error into six weeks of structured design.

 At Velox Consulting, org structure and scaling design is one of the core problems we solve.
-Not by recommending a framework from a textbook - by diagnosing what your specific business needs and implementing it until it holds.
+Not by recommending a framework from a textbook, but by diagnosing what your specific business needs and implementing it until it holds.
 See how we work for the engagement structure.

 For founders considering ongoing operational leadership rather than a one-time engagement, a fractional COO often covers org structure as part of broader operational ownership.